elastic/opentelemetry/docs/metrics-temporal-aggregation.md

 Temporal aggregation effect depends on the OpenTelemetry metric type:

-Gauge and up down counters always provide the "last value".
+Gauge and up down counters always provide the "last value", which means that the producers of those metrics only reads the last value, they don't keep track of the previous nor compute a delta.

 | metric type / temporal aggregation | cumulative | delta preferred | low memory                                   |
 |------------------------------------|------------|-----------------|----------------------------------------------|